 DEP and OAWP have identified land use–related issues that consistently occur during BMAP development and/or updates.
 One of these issues is the differentiation between what is classified as agricultural land use in the TMDL or BMAP model and what is no longer agricultural land use.

 OAWP has developed a methodology to identify agricultural land use changes.
 Using GIS, OAWP compared the 2012 SFWMD land use with the latest FSAID land use and OAWP BMP enrollment data.
 OAWP identified areas classified as agriculture by the BMAP modeled land use that do not overlap with the latest FSAID or OAWP BMP enrollment data.
 OAWP reviewed the output of this overlay analysis by using county appraiser data and aerial imagery to determine if the nonoverlapping areas were still in production.
 OAWP identified 2,310 acres, classified as agriculture in the 2012 SFWMD land use, that are now other land use types such as residential, industrial, or commercial (see Table B-13).
+DEP will evaluate the land use changes identified by OAWP and apportion the associated acres and loads to the appropriate entities after a discussion with each entity.
+Following these determinations, the reallocated loads will be credited to FDACS as reductions.
+Land use change credits that have not yet been evaluated as of BMAP adoption will be reflected in the next BMAP update.

 Often the analyses show changes that have occurred more rapidly than any land use data can capture, such as the transition to residential development.
 The land use changes are provided to DEP as a GIS shapefile with a description of the information in the county property appraiser database and aerial imagery reflected for the refinement of the acreage and loading allocated to agriculture in a BMAP area.